 Still, who can resist the breathtaking sunsets and nighttime skies?

 Just because the Keys are islands, don’t think they are without bugs and critters.
-My niece found out that raccoons frequent campsites at night and “noseeums” will find their way into your tent through the screen.
-She forgot the first rule of camping in Florida… never, never leave home without bug spray!
+Raccoons frequent campsites at night and “noseeums” will find their way into your tent through the screen.
+Don't forgot the first rule of camping in Florida… never, never leave home without bug spray!

 Overall, camping in the Keys is an experience of a lifetime.
 Whether you go to just enjoy the camping experience or take advantage of area tourist attractions or water sports activities, one thing is certain… the sunsets are absolutely unforgettable and photo opportunities endless.